Japanese International Cooperation NGOs: Facts and Practices

 Asia is the principal region where Japanese international cooperation NGOs work (200 organizations, or 70% of the total).
 This is followed by Africa (54 organizations), Latin America (23 organizations), the former Soviet Union/Eastern Europe (14 organizations) and Oceania (5).
 In Asia, many organizations work in the Philippines, Cambodia, Nepal, India and Thailand.
 In Africa the target regions are widely distributed rather than concentrated on certain regions with the major countries being Kenya, Zambia, Uganda and Ethiopia.
 The number of organizations working for Afghanistan has also significantly increased.

 Of 277 organizations, 249 have individual membership systems.
 Members are divided into two broad categories.
 The first, referred to as members, are those who take varied but more active roles in the organization they support.
 Of this category, approximately half of the organizations surveyed have 300 or fewer members.
 The second category is individual donors or supporters, whose actions are limited primarily to financial support.
 Of these, ten NGOs represent 80 percent of the individual supporters/donors.
 Organizations with a large number of supporters/donors share the characteristics of having juridical person status and a Western NGO as their parent body.
 Many also have a foster parent program.

-The combined budget size of the top 10 organizations comprised more than half, or 57 percent, of the total budget in 2004*5.
+The combined budgets of the biggest 10 NGOs comprised more than half, or 57 percent, of the total budget of NGO sectors in 2009.